Marko Elez: Department of Government Efficiency

 The following day, Elon Musk initiated a poll on X asking users whether Elez should be rehired.
 The majority of the 385,000 X users polled said that Elez should be rehired.
 Musk stated that "to err is human, to forgive divine."

 Vice President JD Vance subsequently advocated for Elez's reinstatement.
 Vance wrote in a post on X that while he did not agree "with some of Elez's posts… I don't think stupid social media activity should ruin a kid's life."
 President Donald Trump endorsed Vance's position at a news conference, after which Musk announced Elez's reinstatement.
 Some Indian American groups protested the decision to rehire Elez.
 U.S. representative Ro Khanna challenged JD Vance directly over the decision.
 In April 2025, Second Lady of the United States Usha Vance, who is of Indian heritage, said in a The Free Press interview that she condemned the views as "terrible" and said that "Very, very intelligent people say things that are sometimes very, very ill-founded" because of the modern, quick-moving information ecosystem.

 Elez subsequently appeared on a roster of DOGE employees, with a government email address linked to the Executive Office of the President.
 Later that week, he was reportedly reinstated at the Social Security Administration.

 In March 2025, Business Insider reported that Elez was part of a DOGE detachment assigned to the Department of Labor.
-A March 2025 lawsuit revealed that Elez had violated Treasury policy by emailing an unencrypted spreadsheet containing personal information to members of the Trump administration.
+A March 2025 lawsuit alleged that Elez had violated Treasury policy by emailing an unencrypted spreadsheet containing personal information to members of the Trump administration.
 According to TechCrunch, "The filing did not say exactly what data was shared, but described the personal information as including a name (such as a person or entity), the type of transaction, and an amount of money."
 Later in March 2025, The Office of the Chief Information Officer in the HHS was asked to submit information about three DOGE members, including Elez.
 "The request asked for access agreements for grants and contract databases, Medicare/Medicaid databases, HIGLAS and other databases containing personal information.
 It also requested documents or records showing approval to share information or documents 'from HHS systems outside of HHS.'"